This post may contain affiliate links. Please see my disclosure policy.

 Tips to Freeze

-Allow baked cookies to cool completely on a wire rack.
-Freeze flat on a baking sheet for 1 hour, then transfer to an airtight container in the freezer (layer cookies between pieces of parchment paper) for up to 1 month.
+Let chocolate crackle cookies cool completely on a wire rack.
+Place them in a single layer on a baking sheet and freeze for 1 hour.
+Once frozen, transfer to an airtight container in the freezer (layer cookies between pieces of parchment paper) for up to 1 month.
 When you’re ready to enjoy, thaw the cookies at room temperature.

 I don’t recommend freezing the cookies for longer than a month – the sugar coating tends to become somewhat dull in color and less crisp.